visgl/deck.gl/docs/api-reference/react/deckgl.md

   <DeckGL />
 ```

 If a certain view id is used in both JSX views and the `views` prop, the view instance in the `views` prop has priority.
-This makes it possible to use the pure-JS `views` API while positioning child components in JSX:

 ```jsx
   const views = [